Beginning woodworkingThis article also avalable in Spanish and Russian (volunteer translate articles)

 You can also watch some of my woodworking videos on YouTube. to get a better sense of how I work.

 You will probably also enjoy the Woodworking for mere mortals YouTube channel, by Steve Ramsey.
-I enjoy watching them because Steve is very entertaining.
+I enjoy watching them because Steve is very entertaining and the projects very beginner friendly.

 Ther are also many more woodworking videos on YouTube